TikaaVo/deskit/README.md

 so every base model can be an expert in a different region.
 Only the most competent, or an ensemble of the most competent models is selected for the prediction.

-Through empirical studies, DES has been shown to perform best on small-sized, imbalanced, or heterogeneous datasets, as well as non-stationary data (concept drift), models that haven't perfected a dataset, and when used on an ensemble of models with differing architectures and perspectives.
+Through empirical studies, DES has been shown to perform best on representative, diverse, and heterogeneous datasets, as well as non-stationary data (concept drift), models that haven't perfected a dataset, and when used on an ensemble of models with differing architectures and perspectives.